 For these reasons and more, the court dismissed the husband’s motion, but the parties will have a chance to revisit the issue again when they go through a full divorce trial.
 In the meantime, the case serves as a good example of the importance of properly supporting a position with relevant documentation when appearing before a court.

-Contact the Divorce Lawyers at Howie Johnson Barristers & Solicitors for Assistance with Spousal Support Variations
+Contact the Divorce Lawyers at Johnson Miller Family Lawyers for Assistance with Spousal Support Variations

-The experienced family and divorce lawyers at Howie Johnson Barristers & Solicitors in Windsor have over 25 years of experience helping clients with all matters related to family law, including spousal support matters.
+The experienced family and divorce lawyers at Johnson Miller Family Lawyers in Windsor have over 25 years of experience helping clients with all matters related to family law, including spousal support matters.
 If you are concerned about matters related to financial disclosure or the division of assets, please contact us online or by phone at 519-973-1500 to book a confidential consultation with one of our family lawyers.